pzhaojohnson/rnacanvas.base-pairs.oopified/README.md

 This method will throw if either base of the input base-pair is not present in the structure.

-Note that it is allowed for the input base-pair itself to not be present in the structure, so long as its two bases are present in the structure.
+Note that it is allowed for the input base-pair to not be present in the structure, so long as its two bases are present in the structure.

 ### `substructure()`